sosw/sosw/docs/installation.rst

    # TODO get this from current CloudFormation exports.
    BUCKETNAME=sosw-s3-000000000000

-   FUNCTION=sosw_orchestrator
-   FUNCTIONDASHED=sosw-orchestrator
+   for name in ["sosw_orchestrator", "sosw_scavenger", "sosw_scheduler",  "sosw_worker_assistant"]; do
+       echo "Deploying $name"

+      FUNCTION=name
+      FUNCTIONDASHED=`echo $name | sed s/_/-/g`

       cd /var/app/sosw/examples/essentials/$FUNCTION

       # Install sosw package locally.
 The only dependency is boto3, but we shall have it in Lambda already.
       # Saving a lot of packages size ignoring this dependency.
 We don't care which exactly pip to use, install locally.
       pip3 install -r requirements.txt --no-dependencies --target .

       # Make a source package.
 TODO is skip 'dist-info' and 'test' paths.
 Probably use `find` for this.
       zip -r /tmp/$FUNCTION.zip *

       # Upload the file to S3, so that AWS Lambda will be able to easily take it from there.
       aws s3 cp /tmp/$FUNCTION.zip s3://$BUCKETNAME/sosw/packages/

       # Create CloudFormation Stack with Function resource and deploy it.
       # aws cloudformation create-stack --stack-name=$FUNCTIONDASHED \
       # --template-body=file://yaml/$FUNCTIONDASHED.yaml

       cd /var/app/sosw/examples

       # Package and Deploy CloudFormation stack for the Orchestrator.
       # It will create the Function and a custom IAM role for it with permissions to required DynamoDB tables.
       aws cloudformation package --template-file yaml/$FUNCTIONDASHED.yaml \
          --output-template-file /tmp/deployment-output.yaml --s3-bucket $BUCKETNAME

       aws cloudformation deploy --template-file /tmp/deployment-output.yaml --stack-name $FUNCTIONDASHED \
          --capabilities CAPABILITY_NAMED_IAM
+   done

 If you change anything in the code or simply want to redeploy the code use the following simple commands:

 .. code-block:: bash

-   FUNCTION=sosw_orchestrator
    BUCKETNAME=sosw-s3-000000000000

+   for name in ["sosw_orchestrator", "sosw_scavenger", "sosw_scheduler",  "sosw_worker_assistant"]; do
+       echo "Deploying $name"

-   cd /var/app/sosw/examples/essentials/$FUNCTION
+       cd /var/app/sosw/examples/essentials/$name
-   zip -r /tmp/$FUNCTION.zip *
+       zip -r /tmp/$name.zip *
-   aws lambda update-function-code --function-name $FUNCTION --s3-bucket $BUCKETNAME \
+       aws lambda update-function-code --function-name $name --s3-bucket $BUCKETNAME \
-      --s3-key sosw/packages/$FUNCTION.zip --publish
+         --s3-key sosw/packages/$name.zip --publish$
+   done

 Upload Essentials Configurations
 --------------------------------